 Plus Addressing in Exchange Online

 From September 2020, plus addressing, also known as subaddressing, is available in Exchange Online.
-Subaddressing is defined as a way to support dynamically-created recipient (not sender) email addresses for mailboxes.
+Subaddressing is a defined way to support dynamic, disposable recipient (not sender) email addresses for mailboxes.

 An SMTP email address uses the basic syntax:

 <local-part>@<domain>.
 For example, firstname.lastname@example.org.